My collection of 15 Traditional Flutes from 6 of the 7 continents (as far as I know,

 Ayahuasca ceremonies , for invoking the sound of a heartbeat

-- Horn rattle from Manitoulin Island, Canada often used in sweat lodge and healing ceremonies to purify the soul, body and mind
+- Horn rattle from Manitoulin Island, Canada often used in sweat lodge and healing ceremonies to purify

 - Ceremonial rattle from Arizona, USA, made from a gourd, and often used in Peyote ceremonies